United Opposition (Soviet Union): Background and Formation

 To promote party unity, factions within the Bolshevik party were banned at the 10th Party Congress in 1921.
 Despite the ban, unofficial factions remained, and differing opinions continued to be voiced.
 The future goals of the United Opposition were expressed by multiple groups throughout the 1920s.
-In 1923, echoing letters that Trotsky wrote to the Central Committee during the same period, dissident party members released the “Platform of the Forty-Six,” criticizing growing bureaucratization and censorship within the party.
+In 1923, echoing letters that Trotsky wrote to the Central Committee during the same period, dissident party members released the "Declaration of 46," criticizing growing bureaucratization and censorship within the party.
 The Platform criticized the leadership structure of the party, where decisions were increasingly dictated from the top, and the influence of workers and average voters was steadily decreased.
 Despite the efforts of the oppositionists, Trotsky prominent among them, the 13th Party Congress condemned the opposition in May 1924.
 Both Zinoviev and Kamenev opposed Trotsky at this time.

 The positions of Trotsky, Zinoviev and Kamenev began to come together in 1925.
-All three men were against Stalin and Bukharin's theory of “socialism in one country,” and were increasingly opposed to the New Economic Policy, with its privileging of the peasantry at the expense of the workers.
+All three men were against Stalin and Bukharin's theory of "socialism in one country," and were increasingly opposed to the New Economic Policy, which promoted farming over heavy industry.
 All of them advocated for more state planning and higher industrial investment.
 As a natural extension of their oppositional views, Zinoviev and Kamenev both began to support increased dissent within the party and less bureaucratization, much as Trotsky had done since 1923.
 Lenin's widow, Nadezhda Krupskaia, also briefly lent her support to the opposition.
 However, there was no major organized oppositional bloc.
 Despite similarities in their policy, Trotsky was not actively working with Zinoviev and Kamenev in 1925, and their opposition was not coordinated.
 Oppositional voices boldly raised against Stalin at the Fourteenth Party Congress were easily voted down.

 The grouping was proposed by the Group of 15, a small faction around Vladimir Smirnov which claimed that the Soviet Union was no longer a workers' state.
 They brought together Trotsky's Left Opposition and Zinoviev's New Opposition (also known as the Opposition of 1925), despite them both having many differences with the Group of 15, particularly over the question of whether the Soviet Union was still a workers' state.
 Many former supporters of the Workers' Opposition also joined the United Opposition.

+In 1927, Trotsky and the United Opposition had argued for the expansion of industrial democracy with their joint platform which demanded majority representation of workers in trade union congresses including the All-Union Congress and an increase of non-party workers to one-third of representation in these elected organs.
+They also supported legal protection for worker's right to criticise such as the right to make independent proposals.
+According to historian Vadim Rogovin, these proposals would have developed democracy in the sphere of production and facilitated the establishment of worker's control over economic management.